2018–19 SIU Edwardsville Cougars men's basketball team

 The 2018–19 SIU Edwardsville Cougars men's basketball team represented Southern Illinois University Edwardsville during the 2018–19 NCAA Division I men's basketball season.
-The Cougars, led by fourth-year head coach Jon Harris, played their home games at the Vadalabene Center in Edwardsville, Illinois as members of the Ohio Valley Conference.
-They finished the season 10–21, 6–12 in OVC play to finish in a four-way tie for seventh place.
+The Cougars, led by fourth-year head coach Jon Harris, played their home games at the Vadalabene Center in Edwardsville, Illinois as members of the Ohio Valley Conference (OVC).
+They finished the season 10–21, 6–12 in OVC play, to finish in a four-way tie for seventh place.
 As the No. 8 seed, they lost in the first round of the OVC tournament to Morehead State.

 Previous season

-The Cougars finished the 2017–18 season 9–21, 5–13 in OVC play to finish in a three-way tie for ninth place.
+The Cougars finished the 2017–18 season 9–21, 5–13 in OVC play, to finish in a three-way tie for ninth place.
 Due to Southeast Missouri State being ineligible for postseason play due to APR violations, the Cougars received the No. 8 seed in the OVC tournament where they lost in the first round to Tennessee Tech.

 Preseason

-In a vote of conference coaches and sports information directors, SIUE was picked to finish in 12th place in the OVC.
+In a vote of conference coaches and sports information directors, SIU Edwardsville was picked to finish in 12th place in the OVC.

 Postseason

-On March 11, 2019, SIUE announced that coach Jon Harris' contract had not been renewed after a four-year record of 31 wins and 88 losses.
-Assistant coaches Brian Barone, Charles "Bubba" Wells, and Mike Waldo were all retained, with Barone being named as interim head coach.
-Former head coach Marty Simmons, one of only three Cougars coaches with a winning record, has expressed an interest in returning.
+On March 11, 2019, SIUE announced that coach Jon Harris's contract had not been renewed after a four-year record of 31 wins and 88 losses.
+Assistant coaches Brian Barone, Charles "Bubba" Wells and Mike Waldo were all retained, with Barone being named as interim head coach.
+Former head coach Marty Simmons, one of only three Cougars coaches with a winning record, had expressed an interest in returning.